Chemmy Alcott

-Alcott competed in four Winter Olympic Games and seven FIS World Championships and has been overall Senior British National Champion 7 times (1999, 2002, 2003, 2005, 2007, 2008, 2009) and Overall British Ladies Champion 8 times.
+Alcott competed in four Winter Olympic Games and seven FIS World Championships and has been overall British national champion seven times (1999, 2002, 2003, 2005, 2007, 2008, 2009) and overall British ladies' champion eight times.
 She retired from international competition following the 2014 season.

 Early life

-Born in Hove, East Sussex, England, Alcott was named after Sophia Loren's character in the 1961 film El Cid.
+Born in Hove, England, Alcott was named after Sophia Loren's character in the 1961 film El Cid.
 She started skiing at 18 months old on a family holiday in Flaine, France, and first raced at the age of three.

 In 1993, Alcott won the Etoile D'Or French Village Ski Championship, became a member of the British Junior Alpine team in 1994 and won the 1995 Sunday Times Junior Sportswoman of the Year award.

 She was a talented athlete, representing Richmond in dry slope skiing, and in tennis at the London Youth Games.
 She was inducted into the London Youth Games Hall of Fame in 2011.

 Aged 11, Alcott broke her neck in a skiing accident, recovering with two vertebrae fused together.
 She still carries X-rays of the injury so that if she is ever in an accident, the hospital will know not to prise the vertebrae apart.
 Alcott's career injuries include a dislocated jaw, broken neck, broken back, broken ribs, groin tears, two ACLs, compound tibia/fibula fracture and a broken ankle.